yuanbit/tools-iuc/tools/hmmer3/readme.rst

 Galaxy wrapper for HMMER3
 =========================

-This wrapper is copyright 2015 by Eric Rasche
+This wrapper is copyright 2015 by Helena Rasche

 HMMER is used for searching sequence databases for homologs of protein sequences, and for making protein sequence alignments.
 It implements methods